|

 now offering USA Light Sport versions of all three models, and recently announced a removable wingtip version of the Sinus

 for easier hangaring, as well as the very practical and reasonably-priced Alpha Trainer.
-So, please
+The latest addition to this

-use the links on the left to see more about the purchase and shipping process, the FAA kit evaluation, and follow my progress
+please use the links on the left to see more about the purchase and shipping process, the FAA kit evaluation, and follow my

 |